UO-CS-OER/CS210-text/Intro_to_CS/02-Functions/02-01-Functions.md

 * [Project: Estimating Pi](https://github.com/UO-CS210/pi)

-In addition to illustrating Monte Carlo simulation, an important computational technique that is applied in fields from games to biology, ecology, and economics, the project documentation walks you through the thought process of decomposing a project into smaller parts, and choosing an order in which to build and test those parts.
+The project illustrates Monte Carlo simulation, an important computational technique that is applied in fields from games to biology, ecology, and economics.
+The project documentation also walks you through the thought process of decomposing a project into smaller parts and choosing an order in which to build and test those parts.
+Decomposing problems and composing solutions is a core _computational thinking_ skill that you will use and refine as long as you are solving problems with computational techniques.
+It can also be useful to you in other problem-solving domains.